peteroupc/classic-wallpaper/uielements.md

 - There are no translucent (semitransparent) pixels.
 - The three-dimensional (3-D) appearance of buttons and other objects in two-dimensional graphics supposes the presence of a light source shining from the upper left.[^5]
     - Graphics are drawn with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^13]
-    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).[^14]
+    - If a real-world object should have a 3-D look with a limited number of colors, that object is drawn in an _isometric_ view (rather than straight on).[^14]  \(This doesn't apply to the edges of buttons.)
 - Real-world objects depicted in user-interface graphics have an illustrative look with clean lines and curves rather than an abstract, pencil- or brush-drawn, highly realistic, or even _photorealistic_ look. [^15]
 - For graphics limited to the 16-color VGA palette: [^10]
     - Areas are filled with either a solid color in the palette or an alternating checkerboard pattern of two colors (to simulate a color outside the palette).